articW/PythonLogger/README.md

     - Running processes
     - System Information (sysinfo)
 - Human-readable logs:
-    - Keys are agreggated to form words
+    - Keys are aggregated to form words
-    - Words are writeen to the file when the "Space bar" or "Enter key" is pressed
+    - Words are written to the file when the "Space bar" or "Enter key" is pressed
     - When "Backspace key" is pressed, it also deletes the character collected
     - Timestamp for each word
 - Persistence: